Get PeakVisor App

 San Antonio

-San Antonio is the second largest city in Texas and the seventh largest in the United States with 1.5 million residents.
-It is located 75 miles (121km) to the north of Austin and 190 miles (310km) west of Houston in eastern Texas.
+San Antonio is the second-largest city in Texas and the seventh-largest in the United States, with 1.5 million residents.
+It is located 75 miles (121km) north of Austin and 190 miles (310km) west of Houston in eastern Texas.

 San Antonio is rapidly growing, thanks to its commerce and aerospace industries.
-It is also home to a number of military installations, which include a number of Air Force bases.
+It is also home to many military installations, including several Air Force bases.
 The city is well connected by road and train, and it has an international airport with connections throughout North America.

 San Antonio, texas